Scouting in Pennsylvania: Recent history (1950–1990)

-Boy Scouts of America in Pennsylvania Today
+Scouting America in Pennsylvania Today

 Bucktail Council

-The Bucktail Council of the Boy Scouts of America serves Cameron, Clearfield, Elk, Jefferson, and the western portions of Centre County.
+The Bucktail Council of the Scouting America serves Cameron, Clearfield, Elk, Jefferson, and the western portions of Centre County.
 The Council was organized on July 24, 1930, and is headquartered in DuBois.
 It adopted its constitution and by-laws on April 28, 1931, thanks to the efforts of John Q. Groves of Dubois.
 The Council unified several independent Boy Scout troops from the surrounding areas, including Brockway, Brookville, Clearfield, DuBois, Johnsonburg, Mahaffey, Philipsburg, Reynoldsville, Ridgway, and St. Marys, under a single leadership.

 The Council's name references the 13th Pennsylvania Reserve Regiment, also known as “Bucktails,” a volunteer infantry regiment that served in the Army of the Potomac during the American Civil War.
 When the regiment was first forming, one recruit —many of whom were woodsmen and lumbermen— decorated his hat with the tail of a white-tailed deer he had found in a butcher shop.
 Other men adopted the decoration, and the regiment came to be known as the “Bucktails.”

 On July 23, 2025, the leadership of Bucktail Council held a public meeting titled “The Future of Bucktail Council” at Camp Mountain Run, to address the Council’s financial status and long-term viability, including the future of Camp Mountain Run.
 During the meeting, Council leadership cited declining participation, outstanding debts, recent staff turnover, and a conditionally approved charter from the Scouting America National Council.
 As a result, Council leadership announced the serious consideration of a merger with the Laurel Highlands Council, based in Pittsburgh, as well as the sale of the nearly 100-year-old Camp Mountain Run.
 However, no final decision has been made.